 5) The Face Of War- Salvador Dalí, 1940

 The Face of War is a painting by Spanish surrealist painter Salvador Dalí and it depicts the morbidity of war.
 The scary painting portrays an emancipated head of a man-much like a corpse- with identical faces in its eye sockets and mouth.
-The heads wear a miserable and bleak expression and are being attacked by serpents.
+The heads wear a miserable and bleak expression while serpents attack them.
 It was created by the painter during his brief stay in California and is believed to have been inspired by the Spanish Civil War.

 7) The Massacre of the Innocents- Peter Paul Rubens, c.1611-12

 The painting portrays the biblical incident ‘murder of the innocents’ where King Herod the Great, King of Judea ordered the execution of all boys below the age of 2.
 This infanticide is graphically depicted in the painting and is not for the fainthearted.
-The main theme of the painting is centred around the struggle between the mothers, the soldiers and the infants.
+Its main theme is centred around the struggle between the mothers, the soldiers and the infants.
 Rubens made two paintings under the same theme.
-The below was painted after his return from Antwerp in 1608.
+He painted the one below after his return from Antwerp in 1608.
 This scary painting is famous for portraying a range of emotions: desperation, violence, grief, motherly love and mercilessness.

 8) Judith Beheading Holofernes- Caravaggio, c.1578-1599

 Judith Beheading Holofernes is Carravaggio’s stark interpretation of an event from the deuterocanonical Book of Judith.
 According to the parable the widow Judith saves her people by decapitating the enemy general.
 She does this by charming him, getting him drunk and subsequently beheading him in his tent.
 Caravaggio’s painting portrays the grisly murder and perfectly captures Judith’s emotions; one of heroic firmness mixed with disgust.